 There are three basic types of skin cancer:

 The least invasive type of skin cancer, basal cell carcinoma usually presents as a round, pearly bump.
 It might also resemble a pink elevated growth, a sore that does not heal or a lesion that looks like a scar.
-Basal cells almost never spread past the initial locations, but early detection will ensure surgical removal does not result in disfigurement.
+Basal cells almost never spread past the initial locations, but early detection helps ensure surgical removal does not result in disfigurement.

 Squamous Cell Carcinoma